JaberHPranto/code-sage/src/lib/output.md

     │       ├── scroll-area.tsx
     │       ├── calendar.tsx
     │       └── input.tsx
-    ├── select
+    │   └── select
     │       ├── SimpleSelect.tsx
     │       └── MultiSelect.tsx
-    ├── validators        # Validation schemas
+    ├── validators
     │   ├── authSchema.ts
     │   └── filtersSchema.ts
-    └── features          # Feature-specific modules
+    └── features
         └── chat-studio
-            ├── chat
+            └── chat
-            │   ├── ChatInterface.tsx
+                ├── ChatInterface.tsx
-            │   ├── ChatMessage.tsx
+                ├── ChatMessage.tsx
-            │   ├── components
+                └── components
-            │   │   └── AiResponseAction.tsx
+                    └── AiResponseAction.tsx
-            │   ├── custom-message
+                └── custom-message
-            │   │   ├── DeepResearchMessage.tsx
+                    ├── DeepResearchMessage.tsx
-            │   │   └── components
+                    └── components
-            │   │       ├── FinalAnswerSection.tsx
+                        ├── FinalAnswerSection.tsx
-            │   │       └── ResearchContent.tsx
+                        └── ResearchContent.tsx
-            │   └── prompt-template
+                └── prompt-template
-            │       └── PromptTemplateModal.tsx
+                    └── PromptTemplateModal.tsx
-            ├── history
+            └── history
-            │   └── ChatHistory.tsx
+                └── ChatHistory.tsx
             └── filters
                 ├── TableView.tsx
                 └── FilterConfigController.tsx
 ```

+### Entry Points to the Application

+*   `index.html`: The main HTML file that serves as the entry point for the application.
+*   `src/main.tsx`: The main JavaScript file that renders the React application.
+*   `src/App.tsx`: The root component of the React application, responsible for rendering the main layout and initializing the routing system.

+### Core Modules and Their Responsibilities

+*   `src/libs/redux`: Contains Redux-related files, including:
+    *   `store.ts`: Configures the Redux store.
+    *   `chatMessagesSlice.ts`: Manages the state of chat messages.
+    *   `sidePanelSlice.ts`: Manages the state of the side panels.
+    *   `hooks.ts`: Provides custom React-Redux hooks for type-safe state management.
+*   `src/pages`: Contains the main pages of the application, including:
+    *   `ChatStudioPage.tsx`: Renders the main UI for the Chat Studio application.
+    *   `ApiKeyPage.tsx`: Handles API key input and validation.
+    *   `NotFoundPage.tsx`: Renders a custom "404 Not Found" page.
-*   **src:** Contains all the application's source code.
+*   `src/router`: Contains the routing configuration for the application, including:
-*   **components:** Reusable UI components, separated into `ui`, `shared`, and feature-specific components.
-*   **features:** Feature-specific modules, encapsulating all code related to a particular feature.
-*   **libs:** Utility functions and Redux store configuration.
-*   **pages:** Page-level components that define the application's routes.
+    *   `routes.tsx`: Defines the application's routes.
+    *   `ProtectedRoute.tsx`: Controls access to protected parts of the application.
+    *   `index.tsx`: Creates the browser router and renders the `RouterProvider`.
+*   `src/services`: Contains API-related files, including:
-*   **services:** API services for interacting with the backend.
+    *   `chatApi.ts`: Defines API endpoints for interacting with the chat service.
+    *   `promptTemplateApi.ts`: Defines an API slice for retrieving prompt templates.
+    *   `api/apiSlice.ts`: Sets up the foundation for making API requests using Redux Toolkit Query.
+    *   `api/customFetchBase.ts`: Provides a custom base query function for making API requests.
+    *   `filters/filtersApi.ts`: Defines API endpoints for retrieving filter options.
+*   `src/components`: Contains reusable UI components, including:
+    *   `ui`: Contains basic UI components styled with Tailwind CSS and Radix UI.
+    *   `shared`: Contains components used across multiple parts of the application.
+    *   `select`: Contains custom select components.
+    *   `hook-form`: Contains components for integrating with React Hook Form.
+*   `src/features`: Contains feature-specific code, such as:
+    *   `chat-studio`: Contains code related to the Chat Studio feature, including chat interface, history, and filters.
-*   **types:** TypeScript type definitions.
+*   `src/types`: Contains TypeScript type definitions.
-*   **utils:** Helper functions and data.
+*   `src/utils`: Contains utility functions and data.
+*   `src/validators`: Contains schemas for validating data.

+### Important Design Patterns and Architectural Decisions

+*   **Redux for State Management:** Aurora uses Redux to manage the application's state, providing a centralized and predictable way to handle data.
+*   **RTK Query for Data Fetching:** RTK Query simplifies data fetching and caching, making it easier to interact with the backend API.
+*   **Tailwind CSS for Styling:** Tailwind CSS provides a utility-first approach to styling, allowing for rapid UI development.
+*   **Shadcn UI for UI Components:** Shadcn UI provides a collection of accessible and reusable UI components, ensuring a consistent look and feel across the application.
+*   **React Hook Form for Form Management:** React Hook Form simplifies form management and validation, making it easier to create complex forms.
+*   **Zod for Schema Validation:** Zod provides a schema validation library for ensuring data integrity.
+*   **Feature-Based Organization:** The codebase is organized into features, making it easier to manage and scale the application.

+### Directory Structure Rationale

+The directory structure is designed to promote code organization, maintainability, and scalability.
+Key rationales include:

+*   **Separation of Concerns:** Each directory is responsible for a specific aspect of the application, such as UI components, API services, or state management.
+*   **Modularity:** The feature-based organization allows for easy addition and removal of features without affecting other parts of the application.
+*   **Reusability:** Reusable components and utility functions are placed in shared directories, making them easily accessible across the application.
+*   **Testability:** The clear separation of concerns makes it easier to write unit tests and integration tests for each module.

-### PRACTICAL EXERCISE: Trace a Request Through the System
+### Practical Exercise: Trace a Request Through the System

-**Scenario:** A user enters a query in the chat interface and sends it.
-Trace the request through the system.
+Let's trace a request when a user sends a message in the Chat Studio:

-1.  **User Input:** The user types a message in the chat input field of `src/features/chat-studio/chat/ChatInterface.tsx`.
+1.  **User Input:** The user types a message into the input field within the `ChatInterface.tsx` component (`src/features/chat-studio/chat/ChatInterface.tsx`).

-2.  **Dispatch Action:** When the user sends the message, a Redux action is dispatched to add the message to the `chatMessages` slice in `src/libs/redux/chatMessagesSlice.ts`.
+2.  **Message Submission:** When the user submits the message, the `ChatInterface.tsx` component calls the `useStreamResponseForChat` hook (`src/hooks/useStreamingResponse.ts`).
+3.  **API Request:** The `useStreamResponseForChat` hook triggers an API request to the backend using either `useAddQueryMutation` or `useAddSteamingQueryMutation` from `chatApi.ts` (`src/services/chatApi.ts`), depending on if deep research is enabled.
+The endpoint will be either `/chat/` or `/chat/stream` (or `/chat/deep_think/stream` for deep research).
+The `apiSlice.ts` (`src/services/api/apiSlice.ts`) and `customFetchBase.ts` (`src/services/api/customFetchBase.ts`) files handle the underlying API communication, including setting the base URL and any necessary headers.
+4.  **Backend Processing:** The backend API server receives the request and processes the message.
+If deep research is enabled, it may involve several steps, like rewriting, thinking, and researching, before returning the final answer.
+5.  **Response Streaming:** If `useAddSteamingQueryMutation` is used, the backend sends a streamed response back to the frontend.
+The `useStreamResponseForChat` hook receives the streamed data incrementally.
+6.  **State Update:** As the data streams in, the `useStreamResponseForChat` hook updates the chat message state using Redux.
+The `chatMessagesSlice.ts` (`src/libs/redux/chatMessagesSlice.ts`) manages this state, adding new messages or updating existing ones in the Redux store.
+7.  **UI Update:** The `ChatInterface.tsx` component is connected to the Redux store using `useAppSelector` from `hooks.ts` (`src/libs/redux/hooks.ts`).
+As the state changes, the component re-renders, displaying the new or updated chat message.

+## Key Technical Concepts

+### Redux for State Management

+*   **Concept:** Redux is a predictable state container for JavaScript apps.
+It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
+*   **Code Example:**

     ```typescript
     // src/libs/redux/chatMessagesSlice.ts